 Available on: Cloud, SaaS, Web, Android & iOS devices

 Drivers can use MyRoute to plan and optimize 350 routes per route.
-It reloads saved routes, imports contacts, and imports address lists from cloud storage.
+It reloads saved driving routes, imports contacts, and imports address lists from cloud storage.
 MyRoute Online is a paid tool with pricing starting at $29 per month and offers a free trial.

-- The address import features are really useful.
+- Address import feature is really useful.

 - Export routes to Google Maps, TomTom, and Garmin.

-- Cannot divide stops evenly among drivers.
+- Cannot divide stops among multiple drivers.

-- Consumes a little more time with each task.
+- Consumes more time while planning routes.